 One of the most popular English speaking jobs in Europe and the way many expats get their first job abroad is to teach English as a second language.
-A qualification is usually necessary but takes very little time, usually around a month depending who you choose to study with and then the salary is usually very good.
+Qualification is usually necessary but takes very little time, usually around a month depending on who you choose to study with and then the salary is usually very good.

 English Speaking European Countries

 Many English speaking European countries have an extremely high level of English throughout the population due to having studied it from an early age, for example, across Scandinavia, at least 67% of the population speak English and even as high as 71% in Denmark.

 You will find that there are many English speaking countries throughout Europe that while it is not a primary or secondary language, there are a large number of people who speak it for example in Italy, although Italian is by far the dominant language, 34% of the population are fluent in English and many more have some grasp of the language so you will be able to get by using English while also having people who can help you learn.

 Many European countries that speak English do so as their second language, throughout the continent, a large percentage of the population can speak two, three and sometimes even four languages, for example, language learning app Babbel found this to be the case in one of the smallest countries in Europe, Luxembourg!
 I was surprised when touring around Holland and the Northern part of Germany, when conversing with people in bars and restaurants, although I was making the effort to speak in Dutch and German respectively (I had learned introductory phrases) the number of people who replied in English was staggering, it was then that I realized the wide-ranging influence of the English language, its importance and how those of us who speak it are at a great advantage when job searching abroad!

 Of the countries in Europe that speak English quite often over half the population are either fluent or able to hold a conversation, for example in a study by EF almost 67% of the population in Finland speak English meaning you are extremely likely to come across someone who can help you should your knowledge of Finnish be found wanting while out and about!